Perrigo (NYSE:PRGO) Issues FY 2021 Earnings Guidance

 Perrigo (NYSE:PRGO) updated its FY 2021 earnings guidance on Wednesday.
-The company provided EPS guidance of $2.000-$2.100 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.460.
+The company provided earnings per share (EPS) guidance of $2.000-$2.100 for the period, compared to the Thomson Reuters consensus estimate of $2.460.
 The company issued revenue guidance of -.

-A number of research firms have recently commented on PRGO.
-Jefferies Financial Group raised Perrigo from a hold rating to a buy rating and boosted their price target for the stock from $45.00 to $63.00 in a report on Thursday, September 30th.
-Royal Bank of Canada lowered their price target on Perrigo from $51.00 to $48.00 and set a sector perform rating for the company in a report on Thursday, August 12th.
-Finally, Raymond James lowered their price target on Perrigo from $59.00 to $55.00 and set an outperform rating for the company in a report on Thursday.
+A number of brokerages have recently weighed in on PRGO.
+Royal Bank of Canada cut their price objective on Perrigo from $51.00 to $48.00 and set a sector perform rating for the company in a research report on Thursday, August 12th.
+Jefferies Financial Group upgraded Perrigo from a hold rating to a buy rating and raised their price objective for the company from $45.00 to $63.00 in a research report on Thursday, September 30th.
+Finally, Raymond James cut their price objective on Perrigo from $59.00 to $55.00 and set an outperform rating for the company in a research report on Thursday, November 11th.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, December 21st.
-Shareholders of record on Friday, December 3rd will be issued a $0.24 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, December 21st.
+Shareholders of record on Friday, December 3rd will be given a dividend of $0.24 per share.
 The ex-dividend date of this dividend is Thursday, December 2nd.
-This represents a $0.96 annualized dividend and a yield of 2.22%.
-Perrigo’s dividend payout ratio (DPR) is -51.06%.
+This represents a $0.96 annualized dividend and a dividend yield of 2.33%.
+Perrigo’s dividend payout ratio (DPR) is presently -51.06%.

-A hedge fund recently raised its stake in Perrigo stock.
-Morgan Stanley boosted its holdings in shares of Perrigo Company plc (NYSE:PRGO) by 68.1% in the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 759,459 shares of the company’s stock after purchasing an additional 307,689 shares during the period.
-Morgan Stanley owned about 0.57% of Perrigo worth $34,822,000 as of its most recent SEC filing.
-88.72% of the stock is owned by hedge funds and other institutional investors.
+An institutional investor recently raised its position in Perrigo stock.
+Morgan Stanley raised its holdings in shares of Perrigo Company plc (NYSE:PRGO) by 68.1% in the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 759,459 shares of the company’s stock after buying an additional 307,689 shares during the period.
+Morgan Stanley owned about 0.57% of Perrigo worth $34,822,000 at the end of the most recent reporting period.
+Institutional investors own 88.72% of the company’s stock.

 Perrigo Company Profile